Hunzila-Noor/TicTacToe/README.md

 # Tic-Tac-Toe

 Welcome to the Tic-Tac-Toe project!
-This is a simple implementation of the classic Tic-Tac-Toe game built using [your technology stack, e.g., Python, JavaScript, etc.].
+This is a simple implementation of the classic Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 This project allows two players to play the game on a 3x3 grid.

 ## Features